nnduc1994/langchainjs-example-2024/README.md

 # langchainjs-example-2024

+## NOTE

+A presentation(pdf) which can be read along with example here can be found in the root of the repo.

 This repository includes some examples that cover different usages of langchainJS (and open AI's LLM):

 - **1-simple-example-and-chatbot** A quick and simple tutorial on how to get started with Langchain JS.
 How to build a chatbot with nodeJS and langchain.
 Introducing the concept of `chain` and adding memory to the chatbot